rembold-data-engineering-master/HW07_FDE/README.md

 # Homework 7
-This repository contains a zip file with both the CSV's containing the data for this week's assignment, as well as a starting template with commands to create the initial two tables in your database.
+This repository contains a zip file with both the CSV's containing the data for this week's assignment, as well as starting templates for each of the other problems.

-Ensure that what you upload back to here for your submission includes the SQL commands that you used to accomplish each part of the homework.
+Don't forget to upload the resulting CSV from Problem 3 back to the repository as well!

-Due date: March 10, 2022
+Due date: October 27, 2022